Fangtastic7/DSC-180A-B16---Group1/README.md

 npm install --save-dev dotenv tailwindcss postcss autoprefixer eslint typescript npm install next react react-dom ethers pinata-web3

-3. Then, go to the directory `pinata-nextks` in the terminal, run `npm run dev`, you should be able to see the page at http://localhost:3000/
+3. Then, go to the directory `pinata-nextjs` in the terminal, run `npm run dev`, you should be able to see the page at http://localhost:3000/